North Coast Water Board Program Priorities

 Overview and Purpose

 Over the last decade, there has been an increased frequency and severity of freshwater harmful algal blooms (FHABs) around the world.
-The Regional Water Board has received reports of and has observed FHABs and other nuisance algae in the North Coast Region, including those associated with human and animal illnesses.
+The North Coast Water Board has observed and received reports of FHABs and other nuisance algae in the North Coast Region, including toxin-producing cyanobacteria that are associated with human and animal illnesses.
 The risk factors that contribute to FHABs and nuisance algae include nutrient enrichment (phosphorus and nitrogen), warming climate, reduced riparian shade, channel aggradation, and lower flows.
-The Regional Water Board is working to reduce risk factors through its water quality improvement programs.
-The FHAB program is working to track and respond to FHABs through monitoring, data assessment, partner coordination, and increased educational outreach.
+The North Coast Water Board is working to reduce risk factors through its water quality improvement programs.
+The FHAB program tracks and responds to FHABs through monitoring, data assessment, partner coordination, and increased educational outreach.

 - Conduct FHAB virtual and field trainings for tribal, county, and other partners.